rmcomplexity/dataclasses-validation/README.md

 [Python descriptors](https://docs.python.org/3/howto/descriptor.html)
 give us the power to specify how data is looked up, stored and deleted.
 And this is seameless to the main class.
-This implementation also lets us specify which fields will be validated instead of having a one-or-nothing solution.
 [Python dataclasses](https://docs.python.org/3/library/dataclasses.html)
 are powerfull classes tailored to hold data.
+`dcv` implementation leverages descriptors and dataclasses to implement a less obtrusive validation and to be able to specify which fields will be validated instead of having a one-or-nothing solution.

 ## Benefits of `dcv`